RESEARCH STARTER

 In 1610, the Spanish government appointed Pedro de Peralta as New Mexico's leader.
 He relocated the capital to the upper Rio Grande, a settlement he called Santa Fe, from San Gabriel.

 Native Americans and Spanish settlers existed together peacefully, but only for a time.
 When Spanish priests tried to force conversions to Christianity, Native Americans, under the leadership of a shaman named Popé, rebelled in 1680.
 Following his success, Popé ruled as a dictator and attempted to remove all evidence of Spanish rule.
-The accord amongst various Native American groups crumbled by 1692, however, and the Spanish regained control of Santa Fe by 1694.
+The accord among various Native American groups crumbled by 1692, however, and the Spanish regained control of Santa Fe by 1694.

 The Spanish ultimately ruled the empire as a closed state until 1821.
 They permitted trade only with French, British, or American traders.